 3D Modelling and Virtual Worlds

-Holograms are being used to preserve historical testimony for future generations to not only learn from but to interact with and ask questions.
+“Researchers are using new technology to keep Holocaust testimonies alive.”
+How hologgrams are being used to preserve historical testimony for future generations.
 Read Maria Zalewska’s thoughts on “The Last Goodbye: Virtualizing Witness Testimonies of the Holocaust” (2020).
 (Access through Owl).

 A decade ago, a group of scholars from the University of Calgary explored ways to connect people with the past using 3D models.
 Peter Dawson, Richard Levy, and Natasha Lyons, “‘Breaking the Fourth Wall’: 3D Virtual Worlds as Tools for Knowledge Repatriation in Archaeology” Journal of Social Archaeology, Vol. 11, No. 3, (2011): 387-402.
 (Access through OWL).

-Lorena Gauthereau, Jessica Linker, Emma Slayton, Alex Wermer-Colan, address similar issues and bring the discussion up to date in “Immersive Pedagogy: Developing a Decolonial and Collaborative Framework for Teaching and Learning in 3D/VR/AR,” The Journal of Interactive Technology and Pedagogy, No. 17, (2020).
+Lorena Gauthereau, Jessica Linker, Emma Slayton, Alex Wermer-Colan, address similar issues and help begin to bring the discussion up to date in “Immersive Pedagogy: Developing a Decolonial and Collaborative Framework for Teaching and Learning in 3D/VR/AR,” The Journal of Interactive Technology and Pedagogy, No. 17, (2020).

 We’ll also play with some examples from Google Cardboard.